javanile/bpkg-docker/README.md

 # bpkg-docker

-This is a package placeholder to check or install Docker using `bpkg`
+This is a package placeholder for checking or installing Docker into a Linux server using `bpkg`

 ## Install